 This will not only prolong the life of the knife, but also prevent the mixing of different products while you are cutting them.

 And don’t forget to practice frequently honing.
 How to do it correctly read below.

 These two actions will help you have an ultra-sharp knife every day.
 In fact, these are different procedures, while honing done more frequently to re-align the edge of the blade, sharpening removes steel to form a new edge.

 The first rule – is to use materials made by the manufacturer of your knife, if it is made of steel.

 The fact is that in the production the same steel is used for blades and sharpeners or honing rods, in pair they will work like no other combination.

 The second rule – follow the manufacturer’s instructions, for example, for Dalstrong knives the company recommends using 8mm honing rods and wet stones for sharpening.

-For a better sharpening of your Dalstrong knife it is better to use wet stones with medium grit (#1000) for sharpening and fine grain (#6000) for finishing.
+For a better sharpening of your Dalstrong knife, it is better to use wet stones with a medium grit (#1000) for sharpening and fine grain (#6000) for finishing.
 Here is a GREAT OFFER.

-The detailed instruction on how to sharp the knife.
+The detailed instruction on how to sharpen the knife.